 Why Does PCOS Lead To Weight Gain?

 If you are wondering ‘how does PCOS lead to weight gain‘ you are not alone.
 For most women being heavier than you would like to be is not very desirable.
 Not only can it lead to quite a blow in their self esteem, but the CDC has also linked obesity to a multitude of serious diseases and health conditions such as high blood pressure, gallbladder disease, sleep apnea and breathing problems, mental illnesses and disorders, osteoarthritis, different types of cancer, etc. – all leading to a reduced quality of life (6).

 Insulin is a hormone produced in the body by the pancreas.
-The main use of this hormone transports glucose from the blood to the cells when it can be turned into energy for the body’s use.
+The main use of this hormone transports glucose from the blood to the cells when it can be turned into energy for the body to use.
 Women suffering from PCOS often find that their bodies secretion and use of insulin have been interrupted.

-Not only do their bodies fail (or find it difficult to use) insulin and glucose but their pancreas also pumps out more insulin than required into the blood.
+Not only do their bodies fail (or find it difficult) to use insulin and glucose but their pancreas also pumps out more insulin than required into the blood.
 Excessive presence of insulin in the body leads to fat storage and therefore, weight gain.

-While they are primarily male hormones, androgens are also produced in female bodies but at a much lower count – about one-twelfth the amount found in men.
+While they are primarily male hormones, androgens are also produced in female bodies but at a much lower count – about 1/12 the amount found in men.
 While evidence of their role in women is not clear, they are suspected to support bone growth and libido.
 Increase levels of these hormones leads to some common polycystic ovary syndrome symptoms like increased facial hair, irregular periods, acne and more.

 According to a study published online in 2009, in the last 20 years (as of 2009), studies have continuously been able to link hyperandrogenism in women to insulin resistance and PCOS (4).